Reincarnation (film): Plot

-In 1970, Professor Norihasa Omori visits a local hotel and films himself killing eleven of the hotel guests, employees and his own children before committing suicide, all as part of his wish to understand reincarnation.
+In 1970, Professor Norihasa Omori visits a local hotel and films himself killing 11 of the hotel guests, employees, and his own children before committing suicide, all as part of his wish to understand reincarnation.
 The footage of the murders disappears.

-Thirty-five years later, horror movie director Ikuo Matsumura decides to make a film about the massacre.
+35 years later, horror movie director Ikuo Matsumura decides to make a film about the massacre.
 As the shoot draws near, Nagisa Sugiura, the actress set to star as Omori's daughter Chisato, is haunted by the ghosts of the victims.
 She begins hallucinating and is plagued by nightmares of the killings.
-She discovers an old film camera similar to the type used by Omori.
+She discovers an old film camera similar to the one Omori used.

 College student Yayoi Kinoshita meets Yuka Morita, an actress who had auditioned for Ikuo's movie.
 Yuka says she remembers things from a "past life" and shows Yayoi a birthmark that looks like evidence of strangulation.
 Ghosts later drag Yuka away.
 Yayoi's research takes her to the only survivor of the massacre: Omori's wife, Ayumi.
 She explains that Omori had become obsessed with the idea that the body is just a vessel.

 During filming, Nagisa starts hallucinating.
 Her agent reviews the camera, which consists of the film Omori took as he committed the murders.
 As this film plays, Nagisa reenacts the events in her hallucination.
-She witnesses the actors, including Yayoi and Ikuo, and the two men in the movie's start, transform into the people they portray.
+She witnesses the actors, including Yayoi and Ikuo, and the two men at the start of the movie, transform into the people they portray.
 With the victims walking toward her, she escapes and runs into town.
 Simultaneously, her agent watches the film of this escape from Omori's POV.
 Nagisa finds herself cornered in a store and grabs a piece of glass to kill herself.
-She looks at her reflection and sees the face of Omori.
-Her agent watches Omori in his film reveal Nagisa's reflection instead of his own in the glass before he cuts his own throat.
+She looks at her reflection and sees Omori's face.
+Her agent watches Omori in his film, revealing Nagisa's reflection instead of his own in the glass before he cuts his own throat.
 Nagisa starts to reenact Omori's suicide, but the doll stops her to tell her they will be together forever.

-A group of executives watch Nagisa's take.
+A group of executives watches Nagisa take.
 Among them is Ayumi.
 Near the end, Nagisa collapses, shaking and screaming as crew members come to her aid.
-By the professor's wife is her two children and the wife smiles.
+The professor's wife has her two children, and she smiles.
 Sometime later, in a mental ward, Nagisa is bound in a full-body wrap and still haunted by the souls of Omori's children.
 Ayumi looks at her through the door window, then passes her children's favorite toys to Nagisa: a red ball and a doll.
 Nagisa screams but eventually calms down with a sinister smile as the ghosts of the children close in on her.